imfl/beautiful-jekyll/derivative-pricing/index.md

 *using fully implicit finite difference scheme*

 ### More Information

-This project is a computer assignments that I did with Xue Sidan, for [*MAFS 5250 Computational Methods for Pricing Structured Products*](https://www.math.ust.hk/~maykwok/MAFS5250.htm), a postgraduate-level course that I took at the Math Dept. at HKUST in Summer 2017.
+This project serves as a computer assignment that I did with Xue Sidan, for [*MAFS 5250 Computational Methods for Pricing Structured Products*](https://www.math.ust.hk/~maykwok/MAFS5250.htm), a postgraduate-level course that I took at the Math Dept. at HKUST in Spring 2017.
+This course is lectured by Prof. Yue-kuen Kwok.
+I am responsible for the code.

-- For the C code for this project, click [here](https://github.com/imfl/derivative-pricing) (GitHub).
+- For the Java code for this project, click [here](https://github.com/imfl/derivative-pricing) (GitHub).

 ## 3. Pricing an option on bond

 *using a trinomial tree under the Hull-White model*

+This project serves as an assignment that I did for *MAFS5040 Quantitative Methods for Fixed-Income Instruments*, a postgraduate-level course that I took at the Math Dept. at HKUST in Spring 2017.
+This course is lectured by Prof. Lixin Wu.
+I am responsible for the code.

 ## 4. Building a classical binomial tree

+### More Information

+This project serves as an assignment that I did for *MAFS 5260 : Building Financial Applications with Java and VBA*, a postgraduate-level course that I took at the Math Dept. at HKUST in Spring 2017.
+This course is lectured by Dr. Chung-dak Shum.
+I am responsible for the code.

+- For the Java code for this project, click [here](https://github.com/imfl/derivative-pricing) (GitHub).